Google

 (In the one on the right above, you can see a blue orb, which is quite common among photos taken in Piper’s Opera House and is thought to represent ghosts and spirits haunting the area)

-It was also there that I met one of my best friends, Michael Goodspeed (his pseudonym), one of the radio hosts who interviewed me about the debunking skeptics article, and who also wrote a plethora of free-thinking articles published on the popular paranormal/counter-culture site www.rense.com.
-(You can Google his name to see tons of his articles on Rense.com and other sites)
+It was also there that I met one of my best friends, Michael Goodspeed (his pseudonym), one of the radio hosts who interviewed me about the debunking pseudoskeptics article, and who also wrote a plethora of free-thinking articles published on the popular paranormal/counter-culture sites such as Rense.com.
+(You can Google his name to see tons of his articles)

 After about 7 months though, the shows I was involved in went into low season, my job at the model/talent agency was phased out, and my love affair with Danielle suddenly ended after some bizarre circumstances.
 While visiting my parents back home in Washington, I suddenly got a job offer from a government agency that I had applied for a year ago.
 Taking this as a sign to move back to Washington, I took the job and brought all my stuff back from Nevada.